Kile/Killua/README.md

 # or to ignore comments started with #
 unset $(grep -v '^#' .env | xargs)
 ```
+Please note these are not only needed for the bot but also for the API.

 ### Bot
 The bot can be run using